MihaiAnton/MihaiAnton/README.md

 ### Hi there, I'm Mihai 👋

 I'm a Senior Software Engineer, collaborating with small and medium companies, building cool products.
-In the past, I worked at Bloomberg and Google, did research on AutoML and built a SaaS AI Startup, evaluated at $2M.
+In the past, I worked at Bloomberg and Google, did research on AutoML and built a SaaS AI Startup.
 Moving forward, I aim to collaborate with startups and medium companies, while being active in the startup environment.

 🖥️ [antonmihai.com](https://www.antonmihai.com/)